ortexx/ip-cidr/readme.md

 # API
 ### .formatIP(address, [options])
 returns "ip-address" module object in the necessary format
-options are the same in all of the library functions and might include asBigInteger, asAddressObject or asString (by default)
+options are the same in all of the library functions.

 ### .start([options])
 get start ip